Skip to content

 Control Measures

 The schedule can be less predictable than standard clinic nursing because missions, alerts, exercises, and deployments can all move quickly.
-Families who understand that operational tempo up front usually handle the field better than those who expect a conventional hospital routine.
+A flight nurse on an alert rotation may have limited personal schedule control during that period.
+Families who understand the operational tempo up front usually handle the field better than those who expect a conventional hospital routine.

 Reserve and Air National Guard